 Baby it’s cold outside and there’s nothing that gets me into that holiday hygge mood more than a mug of hot cocoa!
 Thankfully, homemade hot cocoa recipe is super fast to make and you can make one mug at a time or make it in a big batch if you’re entertaining friends.
 Plus, I’ve got a bunch of fun ideas for add-ins so you can make a new flavor every time. :) Make sure to bookmark this one because you’re going to want this delicious, chocolatey goodness every night!

-I went all out with this hot chocolate.
+I went all out with this homemade hot chocolate.
 To make it extra creamy and extra chocolatey I used a 50/50 mix of milk and half and half, semi-sweet chocolate, and unsweetened cocoa powder for a one-two chocolate punch.
-I added just enough sugar to keep it sweet, but not so much that it’s hard to finish your mug (you can always add more to taste).
-The result is a perfectly balanced rich, sweet, and chocolatey mug that will give you all the warm and fuzzy cozy winter vibes.
+I added just enough sugar to keep it sweet, but not so much that it’s hard to finish your mug (you can always add more if you want it sweeter).
+The result is a perfectly balanced rich, sweet, and chocolatey mug of hot cocoa that will give you all the warm and fuzzy cozy winter vibes.

 What Type of Chocolate to Use